tacodder/Daniel/README.md

 Languages: Python, Bash, PowerShell, C (always up for learning more!)

+🚧 **- What’s Brewing in the Repo? -**
+Cloud Cost Analyzer: A Python-powered tool that dives deep into AWS Cost Explorer, helping you slice those cloud expenses.

+Hybrid Cloud Templates: Plug-and-play templates for deploying robust hybrid architectures on AWS and GCP.

+K8s Auto-Scaler: A custom Kubernetes auto-scaler using Prometheus and Grafana, because why not?

+🤝 **- Let’s Make Some Magic! -**
+Whether you’re a recruiter, a fellow techie, or someone who just loves cloud talk—let’s connect!
+I’m always down for a chat, a brainstorm session, or a new project.

 🏅 **- Credentials That Back It Up -**
 AWS Certified Solutions Architect – Associate